kubernetes-sigs/azuredisk-csi-driver/docs/enhancements/feat-add-ability-to-tune-azuredisk-performance-parameters.md

 ## Summary

-Persistent volumes in kubernetes are used for wide variety of statefull workloads.
+Persistent volumes in kubernetes are used for wide variety of stateful workloads.
 These workloads have different runtime/IO characterstics, certain device level config settings on the data disk can make a huge difference in performance of the application.